ahmrz/sca-knapsack/README.md

 matlab main.m
 ```

-For octave type in the terminal:
+For Octave, type in the terminal:

 ```console
 octave main.m